Jobs and Car Accidents. What’s the Connection?

 - Long hours, especially for doctors in the training phase of their careers, may contribute to the higher accident rate for physicians, said a spokesperson for the American Medical Association.
 Medical residents and fellows often put in eighty-hour workweeks.

-- Many in the health professional work during the evenings and odd hours, especially those working in the emergency room or called in for emergency operations.
+- Many in health professionals work during the evenings and odd hours, especially those working in the emergency room or called in for emergency operations.
 Doctors often need to rush to the hospital during life and death situations.

 - Stress can impair driving.
 People employed in high-stress jobs need to take notice of when their emotions may be negatively affecting their driving ability.
 If you notice you’re driving recklessly or having trouble concentrating while driving due to being stressed out, find a safe spot to pull over and take a few deep breaths before continuing.